6 Reasons Why Warehousing is Critical for Supply Chain Management

 A warehouse gives you the ability to streamline your shipping from one location.
 Once your products are stocked, picked, and packaged in one space, there is less room for confusion and you can easily reduce the TAT for your first mile operations.

-Also, the location of your warehouse plays a major role in timely delivery of orders.
-If your warehouse is located close to your buyer’s delivery location, you can deliver your product in very less time, reduce your shipping costs, and also avoid return orders due to late deliveries.
+Also, the location of your warehouse plays a major role in the timely delivery of orders.
+If your warehouse is located close to your buyer’s delivery location, you can deliver your product in very little time, reduce your shipping costs, and also avoid return orders due to late deliveries.

 Thus, with an effective warehouse, you can conveniently optimize the first mile as well as last-mile operations.

 Warehouse helps you maintain consistent stock levels and maximize profits by storing your products for a longer period of time.
 You can purchase products in bulk and sell them all along depending on the season and location.
 For example, if you are an apparel seller, you can store winter clothing in your warehouse and sell it again next season instead of putting it out on sales and bearing losses.